grnet/ebsi-diplomata/README.md

 along with implementing a reference wallet and a Python package to be used by all involved agents.
-To this end, [`waltid-ssikit`](https://github.com/walt-id/waltid-ssikit) has been chosen as a SSI/EBSI backend of acclaimed general general utility.
+To this end, [`waltid-ssikit`](https://github.com/walt-id/waltid-ssikit) has been chosen as a SSI/EBSI backend of acclaimed general utility.

 ### Components